The Oak Ridge Campus Coffey Library is temporarily closed through July 11. See instructions on requesting library items during this time.

-Before making allegations of dishonesty, be reasonable certain of any claims.
+Before making allegations of dishonesty, be reasonably certain of any claims.
 Such allegations can seriously affect the accused person's life and adversely affect the working environment in the person's department.

 Several options are available to all Roane State employees, students, and others for reporting known or suspected dishonest acts.
 You may report your concerns to the following:

-If you are a supervisor, department head, or campus official and you receive a report of a dishonest act, do not investigate, but contact the Department of Internal Audit for further assistance.
+If you are a supervisor, department head, or campus official and you receive a report of a dishonest act, do not investigate – contact the Department of Internal Audit for further assistance.

 When the Office of Internal Audit receives allegations of dishonesty or irregularity by an employee, outside contractor, or vendor, it is required to conduct an investigation.